tnieuwe/getting_cleaning_data_proj/code_book.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+*note:* These are all normalized numerics with values between -1 and 1.

 + tBodyAcc-XYZ
 + tGravityAcc-XYZ
 + tBodyAccJerk-XYZ